tamzinblake/csc373subs/README.md

 These are UNOFFICIAL subtitles for the first run of Udacity cs373.

+**NOTE:** This project was discontinued midway through due to lack of interest from other students.

 The .srt files can be used along with downloaded videos of the lectures to watch the videos with subtitles.